NHSDigital/prescriptionsforpatients/cloudformation/README.md

 The stack deployed in each environment must be called `ci-resources` as the deployment pipeline gets the bucket and cloudformation execution role from the stack as part of its processing.

-To deploy the stack, use the following
+To deploy the stack, use the following.
+Note the SubjectClaimFilters can be used to grant access to multiple repos.
+Before deploying you should check current values to ensure that they are retained.

 ```
 make aws-login